-In Episode 10, young people who are looking for that first job can learn about the basics of the labor market in this country.
+In Episode 10 of the The Economic Lowdown Podcast Series, young people who are looking for that first job can learn about the basics of the labor market in this country.
 A brief explanation is given of the roles played by education, supply, demand, productivity and government regulation.

 Watch the video version of this podcast.